mscansian/b3d-pxGUI/README.md

 Notes
 ---------
 This project was never intended for public release.
 It was developed as a personal collection of GUI-like functions, so don't expect a good and understandable code.
 Even though I used this lib extensively, you still may find some bugs.
-If you do, please fill out a bug report or make the changes youself and send me a push request.
+If you do, please fill out a issue report or make the changes youself and send me a pull request.